 - The Royal Australian College of General Practitioners (RACGP) – guidelines for prescribing drugs of dependence

-- Faculty of Pain Medicine ANZCA – recommendations regarding the use of Opioid Analgesics in patients with CNCP
+- Faculty of Pain Medicine ANZCA – statement regarding the use of opioid analgesics in patients with chronic non-cancer pain NEW

-- The Routine Opioid Outcomes Monitoring (ROOM) Tool – a screening tool for prescription opioid dependence, developed specifically to use in primary care settings.² Download here.
+The Routine Opioid Outcomes Monitoring (ROOM) Tool is a screening tool for prescription opioid dependence, developed specifically to use in primary care settings.³